astronomer/docs/astro/reporting-dashboard.md

 - **Spend by Workspace Deployments** - <!--needs feedback from data team-->
 - **Detailed Spend for Deployments** - This detailed table describes the accumulated cost in terms of **Billable metrics**, which are the same metrics used in your invoices.

-## Operator usage
+## Operator use

 You can examine how your Deployments and Workspaces use Operators, and the frequency that their tasks succeed and fail.
 Use this data to identify types of operators that could be replaced with more efficient alternatives, or to find operators that fail more than expected.

-### Operator usage data filters
+### Operator use data filters

 You can filter the data shown in the reports by the following: